mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: Evaluation

 \subsection{System robustness evaluation}

-To demonstrate the versatility and robustness of mmE-Loc, we conduct experiments under various conditions.
+To demonstrate the versatility of mmE-Loc, we conduct experiments under various conditions.

 \textbf{Impact of drone type.} \TMCrevise{ We evaluate the impact of different drone types under controlled indoor conditions, using a DJI Mini 3 Pro (\fig \ref{setup}c) and a DJI Mavic 2 (\fig \ref{setup}d), the results are presented in \fig \ref{fig:drone_type}.
 The average error results demonstrate that mmE-Loc outperforms all baselines when using DJI Mini 3 Pro.
-For DJI Mavic 2, Baseline-II and Baseline-III exhibit larger localization errors, primarily due to changes in drone's geometry that impact depth estimation. mmE-Loc's localization error of 0.135$m$ remains within an acceptable range, which outperforms all baselines with 0.222$m$, 0.639$m$, and 0.403$m$, demonstrating its effectiveness across drone types. } \TMCrevise{ \textbf{Impact of environment \& illumination.} The performance of mmE-Loc in different environments with varying lighting conditions (\fig \ref{setup}e and \fig \ref{setup}f) is shown in \fig \ref{fig:illumination}.
-Although event cameras offer a high dynamic range, the events generated by drones are still influenced by illumination conditions.
-As lighting diminishes, Baseline-II and Baseline-III suffer from increased localization errors due to degraded depth estimation performance.
-In comparison, mmE-Loc sustains a relatively low average error even under low illumination, recording an average error of 0.103$m$ and a maximum error of 0.27$m$. mmE-Loc's consistent performance across different lighting conditions, without requiring pre-training or prior knowledge, makes it a versatile solution. }
+For DJI Mavic 2, EventDodge-S and EventDodge-D exhibit larger localization errors, primarily due to changes in drone's geometry that impact depth estimation. mmE-Loc's error of 0.135$m$ remains within an acceptable range, which outperforms all baselines with 0.222$m$, 0.639$m$, and 0.403$m$, demonstrating its effectiveness across drone types. }